w3c/trace-context/trace_context/README.md

 Two propagation fields carry the common and vendor-specific properties that make up the trace context.

-* `Trace-Parent` describes the position of the incoming request in its trace graph in a portable, fixed-length format.
+* `traceparent` describes the position of the incoming request in its trace graph in a portable, fixed-length format.
 Its design focuses on fast parsing.

-* `Trace-State` maps all graphs the incoming parent is a part of in potentially vendor-specific formats.
-For example, if an ancestor of this request was in a different trace, there will be a separate entry for the last position it was in that trace graph.
+* `tracestate` maps all graphs the incoming parent is a part of in potentially vendor-specific formats.
+For example, if a request crosses tracing systems, there will be one entry in `tracestate` for each system.

-Notably, the `Trace-State` field is unreliant on data in the `Trace-Parent`, except if the direct upstream is fully described by `Trace-Parent`.
+Notably, the `tracestate` field is unreliant on data in the `traceparent`.

 ## Relationship to `Correlation-Context`